-Gould, H. (forthcoming, 2019) Caring for sacred waste: The disposal of butsudan (Buddhist altars) in contemporary Japan.
-Japanese Religions,43
+Gould, H. (in press, 2019) Caring for sacred waste: The disposal of butsudan (Buddhist altars) in contemporary Japan.
+Japanese Religions, 43

-Goodwin-Hawkins, B. & Gould, H. (forthcoming, 2019) Fieldwork at Sunset: Visual Representations of the Anthropological Online.
+Goodwin-Hawkins, B. & Gould, H. (in press, 2019) Fieldwork at Sunset: Visual Representations of the Anthropological Online.
 FOCAAL

 Gould, H., Chenhall, R., Kohn, T. & Stevens, C. S. (2019) An Interrogation of Sensory Anthropology of and in Japan.
 Anthropological Quarterly 92 (1):231-258.